uisato/ableton-mcp-extended/INSTALLATION.md

 - "Get information about my current Ableton session"
 - "Generate a voice sample saying 'welcome to my track' and import it into Ableton"

+## Migrating from the Original ableton-mcp

+This extended version builds upon the original [ahujasid/ableton-mcp](https://github.com/ahujasid/ableton-mcp) by adding:
+- ElevenLabs integration
+- XY Mouse Controller
+- Hybrid TCP/UDP server
+- Additional documentation

+If you're migrating from the original:
+1. Uninstall the original package if installed: `pip uninstall ableton-mcp`
+2. Install this extended version following instructions above
+3. Update your Claude Desktop/Cursor configuration to use the new package name
+4. For local installations, ensure you're pointing to the correct directory

 ## Troubleshooting

 ### AI Assistant Integration Issues